Svet-00/software-design/index.md

 permalink: /
 ---

-This site contains my notes and abstracts on software design.
+My notes and abstracts on software design.